Readers Question: What is the difference between monetary and fiscal policy?

 However, the recent recession shows that monetary policy too can have many limitations.

 - Targeting inflation is too narrow.
-This meant central banks ignored an unsustainable boom in housing market and bank lending.
+During the period 2000-2007, inflation was low but central banks ignored an unsustainable boom in the housing market and bank lending.

-- Even quantitative easing – creating money may be ineffective if banks just want to keep the extra money in their balance sheets.
+- Even quantitative easing – creating money may be ineffective if banks just want to keep the extra money on their balance sheets.

 - Government spending directly creates demand in the economy and can provide a kick-start to get the economy out of recession.
 Thus in a deep recession, relying on monetary policy alone, may be insufficient to restore equilibrium in the economy.